 What causes lung cancer?

 A cancerous tumour starts from one abnormal cell.
 It is thought that something damages or alters certain genes in the cell.
 This makes the cell abnormal and multiply out of control.
 Certain risk factors increase the chance of certain cancers forming.
-See separate leaflet called What Causes Cancer? for more details.
+See the separate leaflet called Causes of Cancer for more details.

 Smoking is a major risk factor and is the main cause of lung cancer.
 Chemicals in tobacco smoke are carcinogens.
 These are substances which can damage cells and lead to cancer developing.
 About 9 in 10 cases of lung cancer are caused by smoking.